utsanjan/GreenHouse/README.md

 * Here we can post pictures in the blog<br>
 * Users can like and comment on the posts<br>
 * Password can be reset in case you forgot it<br>
-* Used OTP verification during Signup process<br>
+* Used OTP verification during signup process<br>
-* Profiles can be customised whenever needed<br>
+* Profiles can be customized whenever needed<br>

 > ### Points to be noted:
-> Feel free to use this application,
+> Feel free to use this application, &
-> <br>and do report me the bugs if you find one.
+> <br>report the bugs to me if you find one.
-> <br>Incase anyone wants to use the source code
+> <br>If anyone wants to use the source code
 > <br>you can clone it from the Repository itself.

 ## 📲 Screenshots